authzforce/core/CONTRIBUTING.md

 Note that you must use Java 8 to run Maven when building the project.

 ### Dependency management
-1. No SNAPSHOT dependencies on "develop" and obviously "master" branches
+No SNAPSHOT dependencies allowed on "develop" and "master" branches.

 ### Releasing
 1. From the develop branch, prepare a release (example using an HTTP proxy):